-TUMO is pleased to announce the fourth annual Vahé & Lucie Awards!
-Geared towards sparking creativity and innovation, the competition is open to TUMO students and alumni in five different categories: Arts, Technology, Music, Film and Photography.
+TUMO is pleased to announce the fifth annual Vahé & Lucie Awards!
+Geared towards sparking creativity and innovation, the competition is open to TUMO students and alumni in four different categories: Arts, Technology, Music and Film.

-- 2018 and 2019 Vahé & Lucie Winners (both group members and individuals) are not eligible to participate in the 2021 competition.
+- Vahé & Lucie Winners from previous competitions (both group members and individuals) are not eligible to participate in the 2023 competition.

-- Each participant can submit a project in one of the five categories.
+- Each participant can submit one project in one of the four categories.

 - All submissions must be completed projects – concepts or ideas will not be accepted.

-- Participants may be required to submit drafts or other evidence of authenticity.
+- Participants will be required to submit drafts or other evidence of authenticity.

-- Submissions can be made online by completing the form below.
+- Submissions should be made online by completing the form below.

-- Submissions in the Arts category can include, but are not limited to visual arts, graphic design, illustration, literature, video, performance art or conceptual art.
+- Submissions in the Arts category can include, but are not limited to, visual arts, graphic design, illustration, literature, video art, performance art or conceptual art, single photos or photo stories.
+Those entering separate photos may submit up to three.
+A photo story may include a maximum of fifteen photos.

 - Submissions in the Film category can include, but are not limited to, feature or documentary films, film art and animation.

-There will be first, second and third place winners in each category with prizes of:
+First, second and third place winners in each category will receive the following prizes:

 Dates and Deadlines: